The right technology can make running your business easier and more efficient.

 - What kind of warranty does this product come with, and what does it cover?

-- What if I find a better deal than yours for this specific item?
+- Will you price match if I find a better deal somewhere else for this specific item?

-By the end of this process, you should have reduced your list down to two or three products.
+By the end of this process, try to reduce your list down to no more than 2 or 3 products.

 6. Get feedback from your team

-If you have staff who'll use the hardware, now is a great time to get their feedback.
+If you have staff who'll use the technology, now is a great time to get their feedback.